 ‘I try and take a baseball bat to the monkey on my shoulder.’

 There are things we see and things we don’t see.
 We see Taylor putting on an exhibition and putting off the exceptionally-seemed and undefeated American Ryan Martin in seven rounds in his closing combat.
-We see him having to dig deep in opposition to Viktor Postol and boxing the ears off Winston Campos.
+We see him digging deep in opposition to Viktor Postol and boxing the ears off Winston Campos.
 We see him beating Ohara Davies in 3 rounds, Warren Joubert in six, and Miguel Vasquez in 9.

 What we do not see is the brutality of the schooling and the turbulence of the rollercoaster.

 “Usually, on a Wednesday, we do the circuit, and I get anxious earlier than the circuit because it’s hard,” he says.
 “This curve gadget here – gets the legs and the lungs going.
-Sometimes I come crying off that factor—blood, sweat, and tears.
+Sometimes, I come crying off that factor—blood, sweat, and tears.

-“I get a piece crabbit inside the days main as much as combat.
+“I get a piece crabbit inside the day main as much as combat.
 I’m a chunk of a nightmare to be around.
 I’m biting human beings’ heads off for the slightest aspect.
 You’re looking to do the load; you are dehydrated, excited, and nervous.
 A lot of factors cross on your head before combat.”

 “He’s going to be leaving Glasgow without the belt, and when I have it, I’m simply no longer going to take it off,” he says.
 “I’m going to visit the mattress with it on.
 I’m going into the shower with it.
 Everywhere I cross, it is coming.
 It’s the dream.
 I’ve visualized getting my hand raised and the announcer going, ‘The winner… And the new…’ Those famous words, ‘…And the brand new…’ I’ve visualized that millions of times over time.”